 La Francesca Resort

 La Francesca is in the small Liguria region of Italy nestled on the edge of the azure sea between Riomaggiore and the Punta Mesco headland close to Cinque Terre National Park.
-La Francesca is within a protected area designated for preserving the natural biodiversity; even the sea in front of the resort is part of the Cetacean’s Sanctuary area which safeguards the passage of dolphin and whales.
+La Francesca is within a protected area designated for preserving the natural biodiversity; even the sea in front of the resort is part of the Cetacean’s Sanctuary area which safeguards the passage of dolphins and whales.
 The resort faces three small gulfs and along the shoreline are cliffs and pristine beaches.
-La Francesca is surrounded by lush wild foliage, plants and bushes of thyme, rosemary, myrtle, oregano and lavender as well as juniper trees, pine trees, orchids and strawberry trees.
-The incredible biodiversity and surrounding thick forests is the perfect setting for a relaxing vacation.
+La Francesca is surrounded by lush wild foliage, plants, and bushes of thyme, rosemary, myrtle, oregano, and lavender as well as juniper trees, pine trees, orchids, and strawberry trees.
+The incredible biodiversity and surrounding thick forests are the perfect settings for a relaxing vacation.
 Once you are settled into the resort you can literally disconnect from the outside world, cocooned in the natural paradise.
 The area is crisscrossed with nature trails and ancient Roman lanes and alleys.

 About the Resort

-La Francesca is dedicated to eco-sustainable and environmentally-aware tourism, providing an unpolluted, natural environment which respects the surroundings and protects nature while offering a vacation which is natural and healthy.
+La Francesca is dedicated to eco-sustainable and environmentally-aware tourism, providing an unpolluted, natural environment that respects the surroundings and protects nature while offering a vacation that is natural and healthy.
 The resort strives to cut down on electricity consumption by using a photovoltaic system; the restaurant uses locally sourced ingredients and the forests and surrounding flora and fauna are left to thrive.
-In addition the resort helps to introduce guests to the regions traditions, culture, cuisine, history and the people.
+In addition, the resort helps to introduce guests to the region’s traditions, culture, cuisine, history, and people.

 The property which covers about 15 hectares has 55 vacation apartments among the lush green foliage overlooking the sea.
 The apartments face south so they are protected from the north winds so La Francesca is a destination for all seasons.